Chapel Hill, NC

 At Nashville Ballet since 2010

-In 2010, Julia moved to Nashville to become a member of Nashville Ballet’s Second Company.
-She was promoted to Apprentice in 2012.
-She has performed in memorable works such as Paul Vasterling’s Carmina Burana, ‘Red Riding Hood’ in The Sleeping Beauty, Salvatore Aiello’s Rite of Spring and Gina Patterson’s Anne Frank, created exclusively for Nashville Ballet.
-She was promoted to full company member in the spring of 2013.
+In 2010, Julia moved to Nashville to join Nashville Ballet's second company, NB2.
+She was promoted to apprentice in 2012 and then to full company member in the spring of 2013.
+She has performed in memorable works such as Paul Vasterling’s Carmina Burana, Jiri Kylian’s Petite Mort, George Balanchine’s Serenade and Gina Patterson’s …but the flowers have yet to come, which was created exclusively for Nashville Ballet.

 When Julia is not at The Martin Center for Nashville Ballet, she teaches ballet and jazz to aspiring dancers.
 She also enjoys exploring all of the entertainment options that Nashville has to offer.
-She has embraced her new home by frequenting the local live music scene, museums, restaurants and outdoor activities.
+She embraces her home by frequenting the local live music scene, museums, restaurants and outdoor activities.